Gold.com (GOLD) Advances While Market Declines: Some Information for Investors

-The stock of precious metals trading company has risen by 23.4% in the past month, leading the Finance sector's gain of 2.46% and the S&P 500's gain of 0.94%.
+Shares of the precious metals trading company witnessed a gain of 25.1% over the previous month, beating the performance of the Finance sector with its gain of 3.36%, and the S&P 500's gain of 1.31%.

-For the full year, the Zacks Consensus Estimates project earnings of $2.8 per share and a revenue of $12.01 billion, demonstrating changes of +29.03% and +9.37%, respectively, from the preceding year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $2.8 per share and a revenue of $12.01 billion, indicating changes of +29.03% and +9.37%, respectively, from the former year.

-Any recent changes to analyst estimates for Gold.com should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for Goldcom.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the business outlook.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-At present, Gold.com boasts a Zacks Rank of #5 (Strong Sell).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+Right now, Gold.com possesses a Zacks Rank of #5 (Strong Sell).

-In terms of valuation, Gold.com is presently being traded at a Forward P/E ratio of 11.21.
-This represents a discount compared to its industry average Forward P/E of 12.42.
+Valuation is also important, so investors should note that Gold.com has a Forward P/E ratio of 11.34 right now.
+This signifies a discount in comparison to the average Forward P/E of 12.24 for its industry.

 The Financial - Miscellaneous Services industry is part of the Finance sector.
-Currently, this industry holds a Zacks Industry Rank of 85, positioning it in the top 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 82, putting it in the top 34% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report